nrajmalwar/END2.0/Session_08/Readme.md

 In the following sections, we will see a contrast between the old way of building data pipeline using torchtext.legacy that will be **commented** and the modern way using only torchtext.

-## Importing torchtext classes and functions
+## Import torchtext classes and functions
 ```python
 # from torchtext.legacy.datasets import Multi30k
 # from torchtext.legacy.data import Field, BucketIterator